Unrestricted gifts: support general scholarship and operating funds, with no conditions placed on how they are allocated.

 Questions about a restricted gift?

-Please contact Megan Farkas, Assistant Director of Advancement, 603-934-4240 or megan at santbani dot org.
+Please contact Stacy Lopes, Director of Advancement & External Affairs, 603-934-4240 or stacy at santbani dot org.